catalyst-cloud/catalystcloud-docs/source/orchestration/using-heat-cli.rst

     stack template show
     stack update

-When using :ref:`auto-scaling <autoscaling-on-catalyst-cloud>` or :ref:`auto-healthing <autohealing-on-catalyst-cloud>` it is highly recommended to make sure you can also access the Catalyst Cloud :ref:`Metrics Service <metrics-getting-started>` and :ref:`Alarm Service <alarm-overview>`, as this will allow you to observe the state of the resources and metrics used.
+When using :ref:`auto-scaling <autoscaling-on-catalyst-cloud>`, it is highly recommended to make sure you can also access the Catalyst Cloud :ref:`Metrics Service <metrics-getting-started>` and :ref:`Alarm Service <alarm-overview>`, as this will allow you to observe the state of the resources and metrics used.